Family Caregivers are Wired for Health

-WASHINGTON (June 20, 2013) — Nearly four in ten U.S. adults (39%) are caring for an adult or child with significant health issues, according to a new Pew Research Center survey.
-That is up from 30% of U.S. adults in 2010.
-Caring for a loved one is an activity that cuts across most demographic groups, but is especially prevalent among adults age 30 to 64 years old, a group traditionally still in the workforce.
+Four in ten adults in the U.S. are caring for an adult or child with significant health issues, up from 30% in 2010.
+Caring for a loved one is an activity that cuts across most demographic groups, but is especially prevalent among adults ages 30 to 64, a group traditionally still in the workforce.

-In a previous study by the Pew Research Center, 47% of U.S. adults say it is likely that, at some point in their life, they will be responsible for caring for an aging parent or another elderly family member.
+In a previous study by the Pew Research Center, 47% of U.S. adults say it is likely that, at some point in their life, they will be responsible for caring for an aging parent or another elderly family member.1 Demographic patterns bear out this prediction: People ages 65 and older represented 12.4% of the U.S. population in the year 2000 but are expected to be 19% of the population by 2030.2

 This survey finds that fully 75% of U.S. adults age 65 and older are living with a chronic condition such as high blood pressure, diabetes, or heart disease.
 Numerous studies have shown that the day to day management of these complex medical cases falls squarely on family members and friends who may not be trained.
 But, as this study shows, caregivers are turning to every resource available to get the information and support they need.

-- Nine in ten caregivers own a cell phone and one-third have used it to gather health information (significantly higher than non-caregivers).
+Nine in ten caregivers own a cell phone and one-third have used it to gather health information

 When asked about the specific impact of the internet: